hunarepam/OrganisationOptimisation/readme.md

 Reads the employee data from a specified CSV file and returns a list of `Employee` objects.

 ### `OrganisationOptimisationService`
 Provides methods to analyze and optimize the organization’s hierarchy.
+This class has been implemented in such way to have ability for future extension and reuse for other needs.

 #### `Map<Integer, List<Employee>> buildSubordinatesMap(List<Employee> employees)`
 Creates a map of manager IDs to their respective subordinates.